 - Black Marker to draw a skeleton head (I printed an image from the internet)

-My 3 ? year old loved doing this with me.
-This was fun, educational, and served as a cute addition to our Halloween d?cor.
+My 3-year-old loved doing this with me.
+This was fun, educational, and served as a cute addition to our Halloween decor.
 A win-win all around!

-Im always looking for quick and inexpensive ways to decorate and reuse items.
-So one day while browsing on Pinterest, I saw these cute DIY Mummy craft ideas.
+I’m always looking for quick and inexpensive ways to decorate and reuse items.
+So one day while browsing on Pinterest, I saw these cute DIY Halloween crafts that turn transform household items into a mummy.

 I was rummaging through a first aid kit I had at home and found some gauze!